Hay Feeder for Horses

-Mimic natural grazing—horses eat slowly with their heads down in a natural position.
+- Mimic grazing—horses eat slowly with their heads down in a natural position.

-Get the benefits that come from slow-feed hay bags without the loading time.
+- Take advantage of the benefits of slow-feed hay bags without the loading time.

 Stop Wasting Hay

-Prevent hay from falling loose on the ground.
-After all, up to 50% of hay fed directly from the ground ends up being wasted.
+- Prevent hay from falling to the ground.
+Research shows that up to 50% of hay fed directly on the ground is wasted.

 – Laura T.

-We have 8 horses, so we used 3 OptiMizers last winter.
-We filled them one time a day or so, even on the worst days, and used a lot less hay this year.
-I am confident that the OptiMizers will pay for themselves in the amount of money we save in otherwise ruined hay.
+We use 3 OptiMizers for our herd of 8 horses.
+We fill them about once a day, even on the worst days, and have found ourselves going through a lot less hay.
+I'm confident our OptiMizers will pay for themselves in the amount of money we've saved in otherwise ruined hay.

 – Heather M.